ton-community/tutorials/01-wallet/index.md

 <img src="https://i.imgur.com/xsZbZ5X.png" width=600 /><br>

 Is it possible for the same secret mnemonic to have multiple wallets deployed with different versions?
 Definitely!
 This means that the same user may have multiple different wallets, each with its own unique address.
 This can get confusing.
-The next time you try to access your wallet using your secret mnemonic and you see a different address than you expect and a balance of zero, don't be alarmed.
+The next time you try to access your wallet using your secret mnemonic, and you see a different address than you expect and a balance of zero, don't be alarmed.
 Nobody stole your money, you are probably just looking at the wrong wallet version.

 ## Step 6: Set up your local machine for coding

 We're about to use code to access our wallet programmatically.
 Before we can start writing code, we need to install certain developer tools on our computer.

 The libraries we're going to rely on are implemented in JavaScript.
-Accordingly, our scripts will be executed by an engine called Nodejs.
+Accordingly, our scripts will be executed by an engine called Node.js.
 The installation instructions are [here](https://nodejs.org/).
 We will need a fairly recent version of node like v16 or v17.
-You can verify your nodejs version by running `node -v` in terminal.
+You can verify your Node.js version by running `node -v` in terminal.

 For a choice of IDE, you will need anything that has decent TypeScript support.
 I recommend [Visual Studio Code](https://code.visualstudio.com) - it's free and open source.